m-shilpa/EIP4/README.md

 score = [0.03926073323299575, 0.9923]

-**Convolution** - It is a process of tranforming a set of pixels of an image as a single pixel by performing dot product on the convolution filter and image pixels.
+**Convolution** - It is a process of tranforming a set of pixels of an image to a single pixel by performing dot product of the convolution filter and image pixels.

 ![Convolution](./images/convolution.jpg)

-**Filters/Kernels** - These are feature extractors which extract a particular feature such as an edge, curve etc from the set of images given as input.
+**Filters/Kernels** - These are feature extractors which extract a particular feature such as an horizontal edge, vertical edge, curve etc from the set of images given as input.

 **Epochs** - An epoch is one forward propagation + backpropagation in a neural network.

-**1x1 Convolution** - It is a 1x1xN matrix where N represets no. of kernels.A 1x1 kernel visits each pixel of the input and produces an output with the same size as input but the no. of kernels as N. It is mostly used for dimentionality reduction.
+**1x1 Convolution** - It is a 1x1xN matrix where N represets no. of kernels.A 1x1 kernel visits each pixel of the input and produces an output with the same width and height as input but the depth of N. It is mostly used for dimentionality reduction.

 <img src="./images/1x1.png " alt="1x1 Convolution" width="460" height="280"/>